DigitalHarborFoundation/pi-portal-v1/src/lessons/raspberry-pi-hardware-overview.md

 If you have experience setting up a desktop computer, you've likely been through the process of connecting the monitor, keyboard, and mouse.

+The biggest 'gotcha' for connecting peripherals is that the **order matters**!
+This is one of the most common problem areas for setting up the Pi, and is something to be aware of for troubleshooting purposes.
+Typically, any hardware peripheral that is connected to the Pi *after the Pi is booted* won't be detected and usable until after rebooting.

+For example, if you're using your Pi without a mouse and decide you to use one and connect it to the USB port, you won't be able to use the mouse until after rebooting.

+Generally, the order for attaching peripherals is this:
+1. Unplug the Pi power supply
+2. Connect **all** peripherals that you want to use (keyboard, mouse, monitor, etc.)
+3. Plug in the Pi!

 The Raspberry Pi Foundation has provided an animated GIF showing the order peripherals should be attached.
 Here is the animation of the peripheral setup process:

 ![Raspberry Pi Foundation animated GIF showing peripheral setup process](../images/rpi-plug-in.gif) *Animation Credit: The Raspberry Pi Foundation*

+As you're working through the course, you may want to periodically check back to this lesson as a refresher.
+Often many hardware issues result from issues described in this lesson.
+If you experience any of these common hardware issues, don't panic!
+Try to remember these steps and troubleshoot the issue yourself -- or at least try to identify the potential issue.